marrink-lab/martini-forcefields/README.md

 ## Use in Python

 Installing this package exposes an entry point that makes the `vX.Y.Z` directories easily accessible by other packages in the same python installation.
-If the [vermouth](https://github.com/marrink-lab/vermouth-martinize) and [polyply](https://github.com/marrink-lab/polyply_1.0) are installed, it will automatically detect and use this entry point:
+If the [vermouth](https://github.com/marrink-lab/vermouth-martinize) and [polyply](https://github.com/marrink-lab/polyply_1.0) itp and topology files can be directly accessed:

 ```
 >>> from openff.toolkit.typing.engines.smirnoff import ForceField